PLC Programming Languages: Go Beyond Ladder Logic

 The FBD language is relatively simple, though it does require some training to use.
 It’s a great choice for safety PLCs, PID loops, and when you need to do encapsulation, reuse code frequently, hide or preserve data, or do analog input filtering.

-PLC Programming Languages: Sequential Function Charts Example
+PLC Sequential Function Charts Example

 Sequential Function Charts